Asuka Nishi

 Asuka Nishi (西 明日香, Nishi Asuka) is a Japanese voice actress from Hyōgo Prefecture.
 She is represented by the talent agency Sigma Seven.

 Personal life

 In April 2021, Nishi announced through her official social media account that she had registered her marriage to her non-celebrity husband.
-In November 18 of the following year, she announced that she was pregnant with the couple's first child, and on April 10, 2023, she gave birth to her first child, a daughter.
+On November 18 of the following year, she announced that she was pregnant with the couple's first child, and on April 10, 2023, she gave birth to her first child, a daughter.